Project Management in the Built Environment

 Compulsory modules

-This module aims to develop the students’ knowledge and understanding of how behavioural and organisational issues influence project performance and how they can be harnessed to effectively deliver projects.
+This module aims to develop your knowledge and understanding of how behavioural and organisational issues influence project performance and how they can be harnessed to effectively deliver projects.
 It includes an overview of management approaches, an exploration of the issues around understanding self and understanding others, team theory and leadership, communication, conflict resolution strategies and negotiation; and learning from experience in project environments.
-These themes are studied in the context of personal and cultural differences.
+You'll study these themes in the context of personal and cultural differences.

 To a large extent the module adopts a problem-based learning (PBL) approach.
 Here, PBL is facilitated through problem-solving exercises that are based on prominent case studies and game play exercises.

-This module prepares students to manage projects within the built environment through the use of advanced planning and control techniques.
-Students will learn and apply a range of skills in project planning, scheduling, monitoring and control that includes cash flow and capital expenditure analysis, value management, risk and opportunity management and the use of software-based decision support tools as used in industry.
+This module prepares you to manage projects within the built environment through the use of advanced planning and control techniques.
+You will learn and apply a range of skills in project planning, scheduling, monitoring and control that includes cash flow and capital expenditure analysis, value management, risk and opportunity management and the use of software-based decision support tools as used in industry.

 This module starts with the consideration of project procedure and participants and their roles in different types of projects in the built environment.
 Through the aspects of law needed to understand construction procurement and contracts, to the various forms of building contracts and procurement procedures, the module covers alternative procurement routes and current trends in procurement in both the public and private sectors, placing a particular emphasis on collaboration and best practice.
 Furthermore, it covers the basics of planning law and building regulations and looks at specific issues related to contract terms, professional liability and property torts.